DerMolo/JAMLIST.FM/MVP_SUMMARY.md

 **Spotify Collaborative Playlists** is a web application that enables collaborative playlist management with a GitHub-style Pull Request system.
 This MVP implements the three core features requested:

-1. ✅ Creating playlists
+1. Creating playlists - Complete
-2. ✅ Repository management of playlists (PR system)
+2. Repository management of playlists (PR system) - Complete
-3. ✅ Spotify connection to web-created accounts
+3. Spotify connection to web-created accounts - Complete

 ## What Has Been Built